Tips for Promoting Veganism

-Even if someone eventually tells you that you are not permitted to hand out literature on campus, it will likely be after you've given out a great number of brochures.
+Even if someone eventually tells you that you are not permitted to hand out literature on campus, you will usually have already reached a lot of people!

-People who take part in walkathons in order to raise money for causes tend to be willing to accept literature.
-(We target these people because we think they are likely to take a brochure, read it, and thoughtfully consider moving towards veganism, not because Why Vegan? has anything to do with the cause for which they are walking.)
+Outside of colleges, we sometimes target charity events; people who take part in walkathons, for example, in order to raise money for causes tend to be willing to accept literature.
+(We target these people because we think they are likely to take a booklet, read it, and thoughtfully consider moving towards veganism, not because VO's booklets have anything to do with the cause for which they are walking.)
 Animal-related events, such as humane society benefits or animal rights presentations, are also a good place to reach interested and committed individuals who may not have considered the implications of their own diet, or the idea of promoting veganism.

 While leafleting, keep in mind:

-We have found that “Would you like a pamphlet about vegetarianism?” or “Have you seen one of these yet?” are effective ways of offering literature to people (and minimize the number thrown away).
+We have found that “Info (or "booklet") to help animals?” or “Have you seen one of these yet?” are effective ways of offering literature to people (and minimize the number thrown away).

-Many activists are nervous about leafleting.
+Many activists are nervous about leafleting at first.
 In our experience, nervousness often fades once you’ve offered the brochure to a few people.

 One person can make an enormous difference.
 Many people will pass the information on to others, causing a chain reaction.